-This leaves the feminist enthusiastic holistic discrimination of all men and boys as a group with no justification at all, unless one is a chauvinist, in which case she doesn’t require justifications – she is acting out of disregard for human equality.
-This, unfortunately, seems to be the case with feminists who attempt to defend the discrimination they have been vigorously promoting.
+These trivial reasons for differences leave the feminist enthusiastic holistic discrimination of all men and boys as a group with no justification at all, unless one is a chauvinist, in which case she doesn’t require justifications – she is acting out of disregard for human equality.

 When feminism was adopted as a universal theory of equality as the UN was made to regard it, it became chauvinism, as exemplified here, because men were never included in feminism as human beings, only as a “force” to be defeated.

 Today’s society is in an internal struggle and in a period of transition: there are ancient islands of old male chauvinism, usually in traditional religious enclaves; and there are new vast territories of female chauvinism.
 There is no island, where a domain of human equality for every human being has been established, with the aim of expanding this domain to other parts of society.
 An egalitarian society is a society that provides to all its members equal rights and protections in all areas of life.
 And there is no such a society today, only two chauvinisms.